mentalist /'men-tə-list/ noun. Someone who uses mental acuity, hypnosis and/or suggestion. A master manipulator of thoughts and behavior.

 Hide Your Pregnancy: Amanda Righetti gave birth in January 2013.
 During much of season five, her character Grace Van Pelt was limited to desk jobs and chest-up shots.

 Hollywood Atheist: Patrick Jane.
 His wife and daughter were in fact murdered and he will mock religious beliefs or any belief in the supernatural.
 Although he may have been an atheist before since he was a secretly fake psychic before the murders.
 In fact, this is what got his family killed, so it explains his hostility to such beliefs.
 And when another psychic "successfully" guesses a few things and tells him about the murders, he breaks down defeated and crying.
-Then there was the one time he softened his position on this was when he visited his wife's grave with his estranged brother-in-law.
-The brother-in-law asks if he thinks she can see them.
-Barely audible, he mutters, "Maybe."
+One of the few times he openly wavers on the issue is the episode that ends with Jane and his brother visiting Jane's wife's grave.
+His brother asks if he thinks she can see them.
+After a long moment, Jane whispers very softly, "Maybe."

 His own mind calls him out on this in Devil's Cherry, in the shape of his daughter, Charlotte Anne Jane.